Overview

 All wallet identity and Token Service credentials live in the shared connection store at ~/.neozip/connection/ — the same profile used by NeoZip Desktop and NeoZip MCP.
 Run neozip connect (alias: neozip init) to set up your local Data Wallet and verified Token Service account.

-The Token Service provides email-verified identity, Ethereum timestamps (-ts), silent wallet-signature token refresh, and optional testnet gas grants via neozip connect fund.
+The Token Service provides email-verified identity, Ethereum timestamps (-ts), silent wallet-signature token refresh, optional testnet gas grants via neozip connect fund, and Stripe membership for billed production services via neozip connect membership.
+Hosted testnet defaults to Base Sepolia; production Token Service defaults to Base Mainnet.
 On-chain tokenization (-b) signs locally with the Data Wallet and does not require a current access token.

 Token Service setup